wandb/docs/docs/tutorials/tensorflow_sweeps.md

 ## 🤓 Advanced Setup
 1. [Environment variables](/guides/hosting/env-vars): Set API keys in environment variables so you can run training on a managed cluster.
 2. [Offline mode](../support/run_wandb_offline.md)
 3. [On-prem](/guides/hosting/hosting-options/self-managed): Install W&B in a private cloud or air-gapped servers in your own infrastructure.
-We have local installations for everyone from academics to enterprise teams.
+Everyone from academics to enterprise teams use local installations.